 The Town of Lisle was firs settled around 1791 and was formed in 1801 from the Town of Union.
+The Village of Lisle was incorporated in 1876.
 In 1831, part of Lisle was used to create the Towns of Baker, Nanticoke and Triangle.
 The flood of 1935 destroyed a large part of the town and discoveries from that flood are displayed annually at the town's Maple Festival.
 The Whitney Point dam was constructed as a result of the flood and is95 feet above the streambed to control water flow and prevent major flooding.